ssenmosip/mosip-temp-documentation/Partner-Management-APIs.md

 PMS_COR_002|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition

 ### GET /pmpartners/PartnerAPIKeyRequests
-This request will retrieve the Partner API key to Policy Mappings.
+This request will retrieve all the Partner API key to Policy Mappings requests.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/pmpartners/PartnerAPIKeyRequests</div>